QVPR/DLfeature_PlaceRecog_icra2017/README.md

 python extract_feat_usingAMOS.py -p /work/qvpr/data/ready/gt_aligned/sample_2014-Multi-Lane-Road-Sideways-Camera/NIL/images/
 ```

 Descriptors will be stored in your current directory. `-p <imgDirPath>` is from where images are read.
 Additionally, one can add `-u uniId` in the above command to include a uniqueStringId in the default savename.

+### Model choice
 Defaul model is `HybridNet`, one can use `-m AmosNet` to use `AmosNet` model instead.

+### Layer choice
+By default, features from `fc7` layer will be extracted.
+Use `-l` option to specify another layer, say, `conv6` or `conv3`.

+Run `python extract_feat_usingAMOS.py -h` to know all the choices.